I'm here to prove that you don't need to know how to do something to go ahead and try!

-I feel the urge to talk about things not going according to plan right now, because of a few reasons, but a large one is the Raised Garden Beds that we've been working for weeks to complete.
-Let's rewind a little bit.
+I feel the urge to talk about things not going according to plan right now, because of a few reasons, but a large one is the Raised Garden Beds that we’ve been working for weeks to complete.
+Even DIYers can make mistakes so let’s rewind a little bit.

 We began building the Raised Garden Beds at the beginning of July (and yes, it’s now September and they’re still not complete).
 The beginning of the project, we went to The Home Depot and bought all the lumber we needed for the project.
 The first day we built the first raise garden bed but the second day, I decided not to push to get the second box done and just do it the next weekend.
 I thought this would be better to not push to get it done and take shortcuts to complete it in one weekend.
 Although that was the better decision to wait, it wasn’t the best decision for the lumber.
 It’s treated lumber so it warped, bad.
 I knew there would be a little warping but I thought we could pull it all together while building the boxes.
 That didn’t happen and it’s still significantly more warped than the first box we built.

-I ended up having to sand down this whole raised garden bed because the first coat was a stain and sealer in one, so it wasn't going to absorb any stain on top of this without sanding it down.
+I ended up having to sand down this whole raised garden bed.
+The first coat was a stain and sealer in one, so it wasn’t going to absorb any stain on top of this without sanding it down.

 The sanding didn’t get rid of the color, but it roughed up the wood to let the new stain absorb.